Distributions on unbounded moment spaces and random moment sequences: Introduction

 The present paper is devoted to the problem of defining probability distributions on unbounded moment spaces.
 We will investigate these distributions from several perspectives.
-In Section 2 we introduce a class of general distributions on the moment space corresponding to measures defined on a compact interval.
-By a limiting argument we will derive canonical distributions on the moment spaces corresponding to measures on the unbounded intervals $[0,\infty)$ and $\mathbb{R}$, respectively.
-In Section 3 we show that these distributions appear naturally in the study of random spectral measures of the classical Jacobi, Laguerre and Gaussian ensemble.
-Finally, in Section 4 we consider random moment sequences distributed according to the new probability distributions on the unbounded moment spaces.
-In particular, we prove weak convergence of a centered random moment vector, where the centering vector corresponds to the moments of the Marchenko-Pastur law (in the case of the moment space $\mathcal{M}([0, \infty))$) and to the semi-circle law (for the moment space $\mathcal{M} (\mathbb{R})$).
+We introduce a class of general distributions on the moment space corresponding to measures defined on a compact interval.
+By a limiting argument we will derive canonical distributions on the moment spaces corresponding to measures on the unbounded intervals $T=[0,\infty)$ and $\mathbb{R}$, respectively.
+We also show that these distributions appear naturally in the study of random spectral measures of the classical Jacobi, Laguerre and Gaussian ensemble.
+Finally we consider random moment sequences distributed according to the new probability distributions on the unbounded moment spaces.
+In particular, we prove weak convergence of a centered random moment vector, where the centering vector corresponds to the moments of the Marchenko--Pastur law (in the case of the moment space $\mathcal{M}([0, \infty))$) and to the semi-circle law [for the moment space $\mathcal{M} (\mathbb{R})$].
+These measures play a very important role in free probability and quantum probability; see the books of \citet{hiaipetz2000} and \citet {horaobata2007}.